go-rel/rel/docs/query.md

 ## Retrieving Data

-rel provides two basic finders method, `Find` for retrieving single record, and `FindAll` for retrieving multiple record.
+REL provides two basic finders method, `Find` for retrieving single record, and `FindAll` for retrieving multiple record.

 `Find` only accepts struct as the first argument, and always return the first result from the query.